On the Onsager-Machlup functional for the Brownian motion on the Heisenberg group: Introduction

-The main result of this paper is Theorem \ref{Thm1.1}, which describes the asymptotic behavior of the probability that the paths of the Brownian motion contained in a small tube around a given horizontal curve in the Heisenberg group.
-Recall that for the Brownian motion on $\R^m$, the Onsager-Machlup functional is given by

-Note that Theorem \ref{Thm1.1} describes the Onsager-Machlup functional using the Cameron-Martin norm for horizontal paths of finite energy, which makes it consistent with the Euclidean results.

-The case of a diffusion process whose infinitesimal generator is hypoelliptic has been studied recently in \cite{Pigato2018}, which we briefly describe below.
-Suppose $X_t$ is a two-dimensional diffusion solution to

-for $t$ in $[0,T]$, where $W_t$ is a one-dimensional Brownian motion.
-One can associated to $X_t$ a deterministic path $x_t\left( \phi \right)$ as being the solution of the ordinary differential equation
+Onsager-Machlup functionals for anticipating processes have been studied in \cite{Chaleyat-MaurelNualart1992}, and the fractional Brownian motion is considered in \cite{MoretNualart2002}.
+We refer to \cite{Mayer-WolfZeitouni1993, DemboZeitouni1991} for the solution to some elliptic stochastic PDE on $\R^{d}$.
+Onsager-Machlup functionals for jump-diffusion processes are the content of \cite{ChaoDuan2019}.
+As one can see from \cite{GyongyNualartSanz-Sole1995, Chaleyat-MaurelNualart1995, CarmonaNualart1992, BardinaRoviraTindel2003a, BardinaRoviraTindel2003b}, the subject has been active and developed in many directions.
+Relevant to our setting is their reliance on Girsanov's theorem.

-where $\phi\in L^2 \left( [0,T] \right)$ is considered as a control.
-One of the results in \cite{Pigato2018} gives upper and lower bounds of the probability that the paths of $X_t$ are contained in a tube around $x_t\left(\phi \right)$.
-While these bounds are sharper than the ones we use to find the asymptotics in Theorem \ref{Thm1.1}, the radius of the tube considered by P.~Pigato cannot be arbitrarily small.
-Therefore these estimates can not be used to find the Onsager-Machlup functional.
+A hypoelliptic diffusion $X_{t}$ has been considered by P.~Pigato in \cite{Pigato2018}, where he provides upper and lower bounds of the probability that the paths of $X_{t}$ are contained in a tube around a given path.
+However, since the tubes in his approach cannot be arbitrarily small, these estimates are not sufficient to find an Onsager-Machlup functional for $X_{t}$.

+The current paper describes Onsager-Machlup functionals and the corresponding asymptotics for a diffusion whose infinitesimal generator is not elliptic, thus making use of Girsanov's theorem either not possible or at least not straightforward.
+This case has not been considered so far, and we are starting with a particular case of a hypoelliptic diffusion, namely, a hypoelliptic Brownian motion on the Heisenberg group.
+This group has a natural structure of a sub-Riemannian manifold.
+One could try to use recent geometric techniques such as generalized curvature-dimension inequalities or comparison theorems.
+We are not relying on Cameron-Martin-type results \cite{BaudoinGordinaMelcher2013, BaudoinFengGordina2019} based on these geometric methods in our work, though such results might be useful in the future.
+Instead, our techniques exploit pathwise properties of the diffusion we consider.

+Let $g_{t}$ be a hypoelliptic Brownian motion on the Heisenberg group $\Hei \cong \mathbb{R}^{3}$, and $\WH$ be the path space of $\Hei$-valued continuous curves starting at the identity of $\Hei$.
+Note that while the trajectories of $g_{t}$ are continuous curves in $\mathbb{R}^{3}$, their pathwise behaviour reflect the constrained movement of a sub-Riemannian manifold.
+In order to find the Onsager-Machlup functional for $g_{t}$ with respect to the sup norm, we introduce a notion of \emph{continuous horizontal paths} to describe the path space of hypoelliptic Brownian motion on $\Hei$.
+While the notion of horizontal or subunit paths have been a staple in sub-Riemannian geometry and control theory, it usually requires more regularity than just continuity.